CJCombrink/SpellChecker-Plugin/README.md

 Apart from these settings, the plugin also attempts to remove Doxygen Tags in Doxygen comments, in an effort to reduce the number of false positives.

 ## 6. Building The Plugin
-Since version 2.0.7 GitHub actions are used to build the plugin in the cloud.<br>
+Since version 2.0.7 GitHub Actions are used to build the plugin in the cloud.<br>
-For the most accurate steps to build, refer to the GitHub actions workflow file since it will reflect the steps needed to build on different systems.
+For the most accurate steps to build, refer to the GitHub Actions workflow file since it will reflect the steps needed to build on different systems.
 This section will describe the build steps broadly.